emory/inc-mm-v4/_drafts/2017-04-02-completely-mental-part-three.md

 <div class="notice--warning">
 <h4>Beware: Falling Serifs</h4>
-<p>This is part three of an ongoing series I'm calling <a href="https://incumbent.org/sad/">I've Been Sad</a></p>
+<p>This is part <b>three</b> of an ongoing series I'm calling <a href="https://incumbent.org/sad/">I've Been Sad</a></p>
 </div>

 First of all I'd just like to say that this is the hardest part of this series that I've written yet.
-I wanted to write this back in April, but I couldn't have written it then, and doing so would have meant sharing some private matters with the public at large before the appropriately members of our private lives were up to speed.
+I wanted to write this back in April, but I couldn't have written it then, and doing so would have meant sharing some private matters with the public at large before members of our private lives were up to speed.
 A lot has happened between now and then, and I'll do my best to make sense of it all as we go.
 {: .notice--warning}

 {% include toc %}